Kindle Direct Publishing Through Amazon.com

-- KDP Book Package - Kindle Direct Publishing offers e-book only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
-In addition to the instructions for the file format, Amazon.com strongly suggests that the book have a compelling cover image, though for those books that don't have an image, the service will fill in with a simple placeholder.
+Kindle Direct Publishing offers e-book-only format and, as stated above, gives parameters and instructions for the technical specifications for formatting the file.
+In addition to the instructions for the file format, Amazon.com strongly suggests that the book has a compelling cover image, though, for those books that don't have an image, the service will fill in with a simple placeholder.

-- Book Cost/Pricing - There are no upfront charges to self-publish on KDP.
-The author chooses his or her own list price; Amazon.com offers options for 35% author royalties and 70% author royalties, each option comes with its own set of parameters.
-KDP allows the author to switch royalty options, if desired, but it's advisable to review the options carefully.
+There are no upfront charges to self-publish on KDP.
+The author chooses the list price.
+"Amazon.com" offers options for 35% author royalties and 70% author royalties.

-- Kindle Direct Publishing Book Publicity and Marketing - When an author publishes through KDP, it is included in Amazon's merchandising algorithms.
-While it's not explicit how a quickly a new book will be entered into the clickstream (presumably it has to do with topic, sales movement, etc), online merchandising may include the book jacket and description appearing when a customer is viewing another book's page, under such cross-promotional areas as "More Items to Consider," "Customers with Similar Searches Purchased," and "Customers Who Bought This Item Also Bought."
+Online merchandising may include the book jacket and description appearing when a customer is viewing another book's page.
+The ebook may appear under such cross-promotional areas as "More Items to Consider," "Customers with Similar Searches Purchased," and "Customers Who Bought This Item Also Bought."
 Promotional programs also may include customer sampling.